joearms/old.blog/_posts/2013-05-31-a-week-with-elixir.md

 confuse people'' - he was right and it does confuse people.
 There must be hundreds to thousands of messages on forums asking about this.

-I have explained why is so many times that my hair has gone grey, it's true my hair is now grey because of this.
+I have explained why so many times that my hair has gone grey, it's true my hair is now grey because of this.

 It's because there is a bug in Erlang.